Scouting in Florida

 Scouting in Florida is composed of Boy Scouts of America (BSA) and Girl Scouts USA (GSUSA) local councils in Florida.
 Scouting in Florida has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Early history (1910-1950)

 In 1914, the BSA gave local councils the power to ban African Americans from Scouting.
 Until 1974, some southern councils of the Boy Scouts of America were still racially segregated.

-Recent history (1950-1990)

 Boy Scouts of America in Florida today

 There are nine BSA local councils in Florida.
 In addition, the Florida National High Adventure Sea Base of the BSA is located in Islamorada, Florida.

 Alabama-Florida Council

 Alabama-Florida Council serves Scouts in Alabama and Florida, with the council office located in Dothan, Alabama.